tsuru/tsuru/docs/contribute/coding-style.rst

 Coding style
 ++++++++++++

-Please follow these coding standards when writing code for inclusion in Tsuru.
+Please follow these coding standards when writing code for inclusion in tsuru.

 Formatting
 ==========